adityausj/adityausj/README.md

 ---

 ### 💼 What I’m looking for (2025–2026)
-Internships and new‑grad/OPT roles in **embedded systems, IoT, RF, and secure edge devices**.
+Internships and new‑grad/OPT roles in **embedded systems, IoT, Satcom**.
 Open to teams working on automotive/AV, or industrial IoT.

 > If my work looks relevant, I’d love to chat!